unl-pal/typechange-bot/flow/flow.md

 title: Workflow for "Understanding Developers' Addition and Removal of Type Annotations" (IRB 23988)
 documentclass: scrartcl
 classoption:
- - parskip=half
  - DIV=14
 linkcolor: blue
 papersize: letter
 fontsize: 11pt
 ---

-At any time during the monitoring period, a person may submit an opt out command as a commit comment (at which point the [Participant Opts Out][] flow is followed).
+At any time during the monitoring period, a person may submit an opt out command as a commit comment on a commit in any monitored project (at which point the [Participant Opts Out](#opts-out) flow is followed).
-They may likewise request removal of their data (and the [Participant Requests Removal Of Data][] flow is followed).
+They may likewise request removal of their data (and the [Participant Requests Removal Of Data](#removal-requested) flow is followed).

 #### Note on Conventions and Assumptions {-}